nurlan-code/Therapy-Place/README.md

 ## 🎉 Thank You

-Thank you for visiting Therapy Place Social Casino Games Platform!
+Thank you for visiting Therapy Place SocialCasinoGames Platform!
 Enjoy your gaming experience in our safe, demo environment tailored for New Zealand.

 **Remember:** This is a demo platform.
 Play responsibly and have fun!